RossLabCSU/LCD-Composer/Reproducibility/Yeast/README.md

 ### Instructions
 1. Download LCD-Composer.py, as well as all files in the Yeast directory and place in the same folder.
+2. Extract files from compressed folders in the same location as LCD-Composer.py
-2. Navigate to appropriate folder via command line.
+3. Navigate to appropriate folder via command line.
-3. Run the following commands in-sequence (NOTE: each run must be completed before issuing the next command):
+4. Run the following commands in-sequence (NOTE: each run must be completed before issuing the next command):
 </br>

 ```